sktime/skbase/docs/source/about/governance.rst

 `pull requests <https://github.com/sktime/baseobject/pulls>`__ or an :ref:`steps`.
 However, some sensitive discussions and all appointment votes occur on private chats.

+Core developers are expected to express their consensus (or veto) in the medium where a given decision takes place.
+For changes included in the Project's issues and Pull Requests, this is through comments or Github's built-in review process.

 Types of decisions
 ------------------